Affidavit of Loss

 Similar Models

-Affidavit of Loss of PhilHealth ID
+Affidavit of Loss of ATM Card

-Affidavit of Loss of SSS ID
+Affidavit of Loss of Cheque / Check

-Affidavit of Loss of PRC ID
+Affidavit of Loss of Company ID

-In the Philippines, an Affidavit of Loss of PRC ID (Professional Regulation Commission Identification Card) is a crucial legal document required when applying for a replacement of a lost or stolen Professional Identification Card.
-This sworn statement formally declares the circumstances surrounding the loss and is a mandatory step before the Professional Regulation Commission (PRC) can issue a new ID.
-It serves to protect the holder from potential fraudulent use of the lost document and provides official notice of its disappearance.
+In the Philippines, an Affidavit of Loss of Company ID is a crucial legal document required by employers when an employee's company identification card has been lost or stolen.
+This sworn statement formally declares the circumstances of the loss to the company and serves as a record, protecting both the employee and the employer from potential misuse or fraudulent activities involving the lost ID.
 When is this document required?
-PRC ID Replacement: It is an indispensable requirement for applying for a new Professional Identification Card after the original has been lost or stolen.
-Police Report Support: If the PRC ID was stolen, this affidavit often accompanies a police report filed with local authorities, although a police report may not always be mandatory, it is advisable for stolen items.
-Proof of Loss: It serves as official proof to the PRC of the loss of the professional license, enabling the processing of a replacement.
-Legal Requirements: The affidavit must be executed by the professional whose ID was lost and must be notarized by a commissioned Notary Public in the Philippines.
-This legal formality ensures the authenticity of the sworn statement.
-Under Philippine law, intentionally making false statements in a sworn affidavit constitutes Perjury , which is a criminal offense punishable under the Revised Penal Code.
-It is essential to ensure that all details provided are truthful and accurate to avoid legal repercussions.
+ID Replacement: It is a mandatory requirement for applying for a replacement company ID from your employer.
+Company Record: It serves as an official record for the company regarding the status of the lost ID.
+Protection: It helps protect the employee from liability if the lost ID is used improperly.
+Legal Requirements: The affidavit must be executed by the employee whose Company ID was lost and must be notarized by a commissioned Notary Public in the Philippines.
+Notarization legally attests to the authenticity of the affiant's signature and that they personally appeared before the notary and swore to the truth of the statements contained therein.
+Under Philippine law, making false statements in a sworn affidavit constitutes Perjury , which is a criminal offense punishable under the Revised Penal Code.

-Preview ←
+Document Preview